-Comparing Rehab Program Success Rates
+Compared to Rehab Program Success Rates

-In evaluating different programs and trying to choose the best program for yourself or a loved one, you need to critically examine the information you receive from rehab programs.
+In evaluating different programs and choosing the best program for yourself or a loved one, you need to critically examine the information you receive from rehab programs.
 While many drug and alcohol programs are honest about their success rates, sometimes the initial information provided makes it hard to draw a direct comparison between programs.
 Asking about specific statistics and understanding how success rates function can help you make the best recovery choice for yourself or a loved one.

 - Success Rates

-- Completions Rates
+- Completion Rates

 - Relapse Rates